Chris Fleming (comedian): Stand-up comedy

 In 2010, the 24-year-old Fleming moved to Los Angeles after signing with the talent agency who managed Dane Cook.
 Fleming has stated, "I was signed to a manager who seduced me to moving out to L.A., and as soon as I got there, she promptly became a chef."

-In 2011, describing Fleming's brand of comedy, Jenkins stated, "Chris isn't a funny comedian; he's an interesting person who sees the world in a funny way.
+In 2011, describing Fleming's brand of comedy, owner of the Comedy Studio, Rick Jenkins stated, "Chris isn't a funny comedian; he's an interesting person who sees the world in a funny way.
 Chris's world is this rubbery, cartoonish, absurd place filled with over-the-top, self-important characters.
 It's a really cool world he shows us."

-In January 2012, Fleming's friend, comedian Gary Gulman, invited to Fleming to a party to meet successful L.A. comedians from Boston.
-Upon arriving, Fleming realized he was at comedian Dane Cook's house, and it was a watch party of the NFL playoff between the Patriots and the Ravens.
+In January 2012, Fleming's friend, comedian Gary Gulman, invited Fleming to a party to meet successful L.A. comedians from Boston.
+Upon arriving, Fleming realized they were at comedian Dane Cook's house, and it was a watch party of the NFL playoff between the Patriots and the Ravens.
 While receiving a tour of the house, Fleming complimented its appearance, comparing it to a Crate & Barrel; Cook was not amused by the joke.
-Dressed in androgynous clothing and having no knowledge about football, Fleming felt "freak[ed] out" and claims to have lost his sense of spatial awareness.
-He sat on Bill Burr's armrest "like a toy breed," eventually humiliating himself by sneezing "directly into the pleat of Bill Burr's khakis."
-During his 2020 Boba Everyday tour, Fleming describes the experience in detail.
+Dressed in androgynous clothing and having no knowledge about football, Fleming felt "freak[ed] out" and claims to have lost their sense of spatial awareness.
+They sat on Bill Burr's armrest "like a toy breed," eventually humiliating themself by sneezing "directly into the pleat of Bill Burr's khakis."
+During their 2020 Boba Everyday tour, Fleming describes the experience in detail.
 On January 22, 2012, Dane Cook tweeted a photographic lineup of comedians at the party, including Fleming.
 Fleming displayed this photo at the end of the stand-up routine as photographic evidence of the described party.
-Fleming lampoons their differences in appearance by displaying the Bostonian comedians with a Dropkick Murphys song; then his own face accompanied by "Last Christmas" by Wham!
+Fleming lampoons their differences in appearance by displaying the Bostonian comedians with a Dropkick Murphys song; then their own face accompanied by "Last Christmas" by Wham!